 Madeira may be tiny, but this subtropical paradise offers world-renowned gardens, spectacular coastlines and jagged peaks, while picturesque Funchal boasts an architectural charm and rich maritime heritage to match the island’s natural splendour.
 Rising from the ocean floor 600 miles southwest of Lisbon, Madeira is a subtropical paradise that captures the hearts of all who visit.

-- 8 Days - Lisbon to Cascais
+- 8 Nights - Lisbon to Cascais

 - Fly Tour from £1,039